DXCC-TV

-DXCC-TV, Channel 10, is a television station of Philippine television network Intercontinental Broadcasting Corporation.
-The studio and transmitter are currently operating on the 3rd Flr, Solid Building, Don Apolinario Velez corner Mabini St, and will soon be relocated to Aluba, Macasandig, Cagayan de Oro.
+DXCC-TV (TV-10 analog; DTV-17 digital) is a television station of the Philippine television network Intercontinental Broadcasting Corporation.
+Its transmitter are currently located at Sitio Bontula, Barangay Macasandig, Cagayan de Oro.

 The station started broadcasting on March 26, 1969, broadcasting for five hours a day.
 The station was part of the RMN-IBC complex before 1975.

+Digital Channels

+DXCC-TV's digital signal operates on UHF Channel 17 (491.143 MHz) and broadcasts on the following subchannels: